Dubai Police extradite wanted criminal Faisal Taghi to Netherlands

 His criminal syndicate is said to be responsible for over 300 different crimes, including assassinations and murders.
 Interpol classified him as one of the most wanted criminals and the leader of one of the world's most violent gangs.
 Back then, Dutch authorities had offered a financial reward of 100,000 euros for any information leading to his arrest.

-Dutch Prime Minister Dick Schoof commended the UAE’s security cooperation and specifically recognised the valuable role of the Dubai Police in Faisal's extradition.
+Dutch Prime Minister Dick Schoof commended the UAE’s security cooperation and recognised the “valuable role” of the Dubai Police in Faisal’s extradition.

 ALSO READ: